ranking-agent/strider/docs/TESTING_INFRASTRUCTURE.md

 ## Introduction & Goals

-ARAs are complex pieces of software.
-If you ask a programmer how to ensure correctness with complex software, most of them will give some version of testing as an answer.
-It is clear that testing can be a valuable tool when developing an ARA.
-It's less clear *how* to implement effective testing.
-The main challenge is that ARAs make calls to a variety of external tools that can behave (or misbehave) in a variety of ways.
+An ARA is a complex pieces of software.
+One of the most important tools for building complex software is testing.
+It's less clear *how* to implement effective testing for an ARA.
+The main challenge is that ARAs make calls to external tools that can behave (or misbehave) in a variety of ways.
 When Strider receives a query it contacts the following external tools:

 - KP Registry to find KPs available to solve particular edges
 - Node Normalizer to convert curies between formats
 - Individual KPs to solve one-hop steps of a given query

 Comprehensive testing requires that we can control how these services respond.
 During normal operation, these services could respond with 500 errors, JSON error codes, empty lists, or null values.
-One of the goals of the testing infrastructure is to verify that Strider gracefully handles these cases, even if that means submitting a log message and returning!
+One of the goals of the testing infrastructure is to verify that Strider gracefully handles these cases, even if that means submitting a log message and returning.

 A good example of this is how Strider handles node normalizer responses.
 One of the ways we use the node normalizer is to find synonyms.
-Using synonyms when contacting KPs helps us get more responses back.
+Using synonyms when contacting KPs causes them to return more results.
 Contacting the node normalizer is helpful, but not necessary.
-Using our testing framework, we were able to write tests to ensure that when the node normalizer is unavailable we still return results but also include a warning message in the response.
+It is important for us to verify that Strider gracefully handles when the normalizer is unavailable.
+Specifically, we would like to ensure that a valid ressponse is returned, with results, and including a log message saying that the normalizer was unavailable.
+One of the high level goals of the testing framework is to support testing these types of use cases.

 ## Architecture Overview

 A common testing pattern for large pieces of software is to build integration tests.
 This would involve running Strider, the KP Registry, and individual KPs in separate processes.
-There ar e drawbacks to this approach that make it difficult:
+There ar e drawbacks to this approach that make it difficult.
+One main drawback is that testing requires a networking infrastructure.

-- Testing data is completely separated from the tests.
-This can make the code brittle - changing data for one test can affect all of the tests.
-- Testing requires a networking infrastructure.
 This means there is additional tooling that must be present to run tests.

 Our infrastructure uses a feature of Python's `httpcore` library to intercept external HTTP calls and route them to internal handlers.
 All of this takes place within one Python process.
 This eliminates the need for networking infrastructure and makes the tests less like integration tests and more like unit tests.

 ## Networking Overlay (ASGIAR)

 The code for simulating external services is packaged in the [ASGIAR Repository](https://github.com/patrickkwang/asgiar).
 This allows overlaying an ASGI appliction to intercept HTTP requests.
 ASGI is the successor to WSGI - a standardized Python web server interface.
-Many standard frameworks implement ASGI including FastAPI, Starlette, and Django.
+Many frameworks implement ASGI including FastAPI, Starlette, and Django.
 This means any application written using any of these frameworks can "plug in" to ASGIAR and handle web requests.

 The interface for using ASGIAR uses the standard Python context handler.
 Running a test with a custom KP is as simple as: